OneKey-Network/addressability-framework/mvp-spec/ad-auction-example.md

 * The transmission-ids, the content-ids, and seat have defined value for easing the understanding of the relations between the requests and the responses.
 In real life, those values are GUID or simple integers.
 * The signatures aren't verifiable.
 * The jsons omit some values (like "id" and "cur") that are normaly used in OpenRTB protocol to ease the understanding.
-* T1 and T2 are particular Transmissions because they are the firsts of the chains and are initiated by PrebidJS which doesn't necessarily use the OpenRTB standard.
-Therefore, they use the standalone specification of a Transmission Request/Response that can be adapted to your context.
+* T1 and T2 Request are directly send by the Prebid Bidder Adapter to the matching server.
+This is typically done using a custom protocol, so we're just providing the expected Transmission Request object instead of the full request.

 <details>
-<summary>Standalone Request with T1 and T2 (identical)</summary>
+<summary>Bid Response with standalone format for T1 and T2 (identical)</summary>

 <!--partial-begin { "files": [ "ad-auction-example-T1-T2-request-standalone.json" ], "block": "json" } -->
 <!-- ⚠️ GENERATED CONTENT - DO NOT MODIFY DIRECTLY ⚠️ -->